youngeunkwon0405/Megatron-Bridge/CONTRIBUTING.md

   megatron-bridge
 ```

+## 📝 Writing tests

+We use [pytest](https://docs.pytest.org/en/stable/) for writing both unit and functional tests.

+Unit tests aim to test functions in isolation.
+They generally do not depend on artifacts like Hugging Face checkpoints or larger datasets.
+Exception to this is a small toy dataset consisting of tokenizers.
+Unit tests are stored at `tests/unit_tests`.
+Please add your test to an existing folder or create a new one if no one matches.

+Functional tests are integration tests that perform model training or operate on larger artifacts.
+We use pytest for writing these.
+In some cases, it might be desired to run your test (or parts of it) in a subprocess to avoid process contamination.
+We use `subprocess.Run` for this inside the pytest function.
+Please add your test into one of the predefined folders.
+If none of the folders matches semantically, please reach out to the `@nvidia-nemo/automation` in your PR for consultation.

 ## 📦 Dependencies management

 We use [uv](https://docs.astral.sh/uv/) for managing dependencies.
 For reproducible builds, our project tracks the generated `uv.lock` file in the repository.